Abeldom/University/Data analysis/README.md

 #### Programming in R:
 - I extracted information from a dataset using statistical tools.
-- process: adjust, analyse, represent, interpret outcomes
+- process: adjust, analyse, represent, interpret the outcome

 #### Codes with Spark:
 - changing datasets, SQL commands + efficient methods for distributing tasks between computers